 Chinese Paintings from Japanese Collections

-The exhibition demonstrates Japan’s historical role in preserving a large part of China’s cultural and artistic heritage during three key phases in Japanese history: the Kamakura and Muromachi period (14th–16th centuries); the Edo period (17th–19th centuries); and the Meiji, Taishô, and early Shôwa periods (early 20th century).
-Chinese paintings functioned in Japan as symbols of Chinese culture, indicators of social status, and models for major traditions of Japanese painting, such as Zen and Kanô School painting.
-Altogether, the exhibition tells an extraordinary story about the preservation of Chinese painting in Japan.
+The exhibition demonstrates Japan’s role in preserving a large part of China’s cultural and artistic heritage during three key phases in Japanese history: the Kamakura and Muromachi period (14th–16th centuries); the Edo period (17th–19th centuries); and the Meiji, Taishô, and early Shôwa periods (early 20th century).
+Chinese paintings functioned in Japan as symbols of Chinese culture, indicators of social status, and models for styles of Japanese painting, such as Zen and Kanô School painting.

-This exhibition was organized by the Los Angeles County Museum of Art and was made possible in part by the E. Rhodes and Leona B. Carpenter Foundation and the National Endowment for the Arts.
+This exhibition was organized by the Los Angeles County Museum of Art and was made possible in part by the E. Rhodes and Leona B. Carpenter Foundation, the National Endowment for the Arts, the Henry Luce Foundation, and the Blakemore Foundation.
 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.

 LACMA is grateful for the special cooperation of the Tokyo National Museum.

-Image: Lü Ji, China, Birds and Flowers of the Four Seasons, Ming dynasty, Set of four hanging scrolls; ink and colors on silk, Tokyo National Museum, EX.2489.53d.
+Image: Lü Ji, China, Birds and Flowers of the Four Seasons, Ming dynasty, 15-16th century, Set of four hanging scrolls; ink and colors on silk, Tokyo National Museum, image courtesy of TNM Image Archive.

 In one painting, a dragon’s powerful body writhes in space as it hurtles through clouds and mist.
 In another, a Zen master leans on his pet tiger; both the monk and the tiger are sound asleep.
 In a third, two Zen eccentrics sit on the exposed roots of a pine tree and cackle with laughter in a mountain forest.
 Dating to the 13th and 14th centuries, these three paintings are among the many masterpieces included in the first...